 Avoiding the sun is just as dangerous as excessive exposure, and it’s important that everyone strike their individualized balance, based on their skin tone and environment.
-If you aren’t comfortable venturing out into a sunny day without protection, nix the toxin-laden over-the-counter sunscreen and make your own natural and safe sunscreen.
+If you aren’t comfortable venturing out into a sunny day without protection, nix the toxin-laden over-the-counter sunscreen and buy products that use natural ingredients like the one’s we cover in our sunscreen buying guides.
+If you are more of a DIY person, you can always make your own natural sunscreen using natural and safe ingredients.

 The sun is an enemy just as much as it is a friend – exposure to sunlight is necessary for the production of vitamin D that supports numerous bodily functions, but when limitations are abused, sun burn, skin damage, and even skin cancer are viable outcomes.
 For those who can’t control exposure to sunlight and are at risk for overexposure, the application of sunscreen is often necessary.
 However, the sunscreens available on the market are known to be dangerous to your health that the setbacks outweigh the benefits.
 Your skin is the largest organ of your body and absorbs whatever is applied to it.
 For this reason, it is important to opt for a sunscreen that is as pure and natural as possible.
 There are healthier store bought sunscreen brands available, but homemade sunscreen is also a great way for you to control whatever goes into the mix, and eventually, on the skin of your family and yourself.